This information will help you get ready for your nipple reconstruction.Back to top

 - If you received a prescription for antibiotics, take them as instructed 1 hour before your procedure.
 If you have any questions about this, call your surgeon’s office.

 After Your Procedure

-You can shower 48 hours after your surgery.
-If you have any bandages, remove them when you shower.
-You do not need to put another bandage on your incisions after you shower.
-Gently wash your nipple with soap and water.
-Do not use a washcloth or a scrubbing cloth or brush.
+- If you have any bandages, remove them when you shower.
+You don’t need to put another bandage on your incisions after you shower, unless your doctor gave you other instructions.

-Your doctors and nurses will give you instructions on what exercises and movements you can do while your incisions are healing.
-Check with your doctor or nurse before starting heavy exercises, such as:
+Your healthcare provider will give you instructions on what exercises and movements you can do while your incisions are healing.
+Make sure to follow those instructions.

 - Lifting weights

-- A temperature of 101° F (38.3° C) or higher
+- A fever of 101° F (38.3° C) or higher

 - Shaking chills